freebiesoft/reversesearch/README.md

 ### The Vision

-The vision is to create a general log file searching library that will offer:
+The vision is to create a high performance general log file searching library that will offer the following functionalities:

 - <b>ForwardSearch:</b> a forward searching function that would terminate searches after failing UntilTime conditions, and would be designed to be more performant when only UntilTime is specified, or if you know the information you're looking for will be closer to the beginning of the log file
 - <b>ReverseSearch:</b> (already implemented of course!) a reverse searching function that would terminate searches after failing FromTime conditions, and would be designed to be more performant when only FromTime is specified, or if you know the information you're looking for will be closer to the end of the log file